Professor Lucy Asher

 Next, I moved to the University of Nottingham Vet School, where much of my focus was devoted to a large epidemiological project on guide dogs to enable earlier identification of, based on behaviour, dogs which were not cut out for guiding the blind and partially sighted.

 When an opportunity came up to return to Newcastle I took it, first re-joining the University as a Senior Research Fellow.
 For me Newcastle has an excellent balance of stimulating scientists in animal behaviour, access to some excellent engineering and computing departments, and first-rate facilities for the research which interests me.
-It seems that Newcastle University values me too, as this year I was promoted to Professor.
+It seems that Newcastle University values me too, as in 2020 I was promoted to Professor.

 How has digital technology changed how we think about animal behaviour & welfare?